Iraqi Counter Terrorism Service: History

 Jordanian Special Forces and U.S. Army Special Forces ("Green Berets"), the Iraqi Special Operations Force had 1,440 men trained, composed of two combat battalions, considered equal in training and combat effectiveness to an average U.S. Army infantry battalion, and two support battalions.

 In April 2007, the Counter Terrorism Service (CTS) was established with ISOF as its operational arm, and by March 2008, it consisted of a single brigade which in turn was made up of Iraqi Counter-Terrorism Force (ICTF) battalion, three commando battalions, a support battalion and a special reconnaissance unit.

+In December 2007, the ICTS had an authorized strength of around 4,100 personnel but was only manned at about 3,500.

 The 2nd Special Operations Forces brigade (ISOF-2) was formed in July 2009.

+By mid 2010, the 1st ISOF Brigade had 2,793 personnel, and the 2nd ISOF Brigade had 1,633 personnel.
+A few hundred personnel from other units were transferred to help easy manpower pressures.
 On April 18, 2010, ISOF troops, supported by U.S. troops, carried out a night-time raid on a terrorist safe house near Tikrit.
 The ISOF surrounded the building and called on them to surrender, but instead the terrorists fired on them.
 The ISOF returned fire and assaulted the building.
 The ISOF killed Abu Ayyub al-Masri and Abu Omar al-Baghdadi, the leaders of the Islamic State of Iraq, 16 others were also arrested.